Read one patient’s story about her DC Liposuction journey:

 They are like super-reinforced Spanx and they’re pretty tight so the medical assistant had to help me get them on.
 Somewhat ridiculously, this is probably the worst part of the procedure.

 You’re fairly drugged when you leave and get a few more pain pills for the road.
-It’s sore, but manageable.
-I walked up three flights of stairs about 30 minutes after we finished.
+It’s sore but manageable.
+I walked up three flights of stairs about 90 minutes after the procedure finished.